- As low as $134/Night

 - Approximately 1 square feet

-The Coral is our freshly remodeled compact studio that has a queen size bed, no kitchen but a modest refrigerator, microwave, coffee maker, TV & dvd player, wifi, 2 cruiser bicycles and helmets, 2 body boards, cooler, 2 beach towels, 2 beach chairs, umbrella, all linens and towels, iron, ironing board, hair dryer, and outdoor sitting and grilling area.
-Savor walking or riding Coral Cottage’s cruiser bicycles all over town!
+The Coral is our freshly refreshed compact studio that has a queen size bed, no kitchen but a modest refrigerator, microwave, coffee maker, TV & dvd player, wifi, 2 cruiser bicycles and helmets, 2 body boards, cooler, 2 beach towels, 2 beach chairs, umbrella, all linens and towels, iron, ironing board, hair dryer, and outdoor sitting and grilling area.
+Appreciate walking or riding Coral Cottage’s cruiser bicycles all over town!
 Hi Speed internet for remote working.
 NO SMOKING!
 NO FAMILY PETS.

 This bungalow is located in the historic district, just 2 blocks from the waterfront.
 You can park you car and walk everywhere in historic Beaufort.
 We also include Cruzer bicycles for you to get around and see the sights.
-You'll be 1 block from a cozy brewery, and wine/coffee bar, stores and 2 blocks to watch striking sunsets.
+You'll be 1 block from a cozy brewery, and wine/coffee bar, stores and 2 blocks to watch handsome sunsets.

 About the Area